 Since late 2019, the world has been hit by an unprecedented pandemic crisis due to SARS-CoV-2.
-Ever since the pandemic started, there has been a global effort to search for predictors of COVID-19 disease severity and clinical outcome (1, 2).
-While early studies provided an initial understanding on broad risk factors associated with detrimental outcome in SARS-COV-2 infection, including age and cardiovascular disease, these were all non-modifiable risk factors, not amendable to therapeutic interventions (2).
-The use of Interleukin-6 (IL-6) antagonist therapies in combination with steroids has effectively improved survival of critically ill COVID-19 patients (3).
-Interestingly, the beneficial effects of dexamethasone appear to be most pronounced in patients with a hyperinflammatory phenotype (4), while IL-6 concentrations predict the therapeutic efficacy of tocilizumab (5).
+Ever since the pandemic started, there has been a global effort to search for predictors of COVID-19 disease severity and clinical outcome [1, 2].
+While early studies provided an initial understanding on broad risk factors associated with detrimental outcome in SARS-CoV-2 infection, including age and cardiovascular disease, these were all non-modifiable risk factors, not amendable to therapeutic interventions [2].
+The use of interleukin-6 (IL-6) antagonist therapies in combination with steroids has effectively improved survival of critically ill COVID-19 patients [3].
+Interestingly, the beneficial effects of dexamethasone appear to be most pronounced in patients with a hyperinflammatory phenotype [4], while IL-6 concentrations predict the therapeutic efficacy of tocilizumab [5].
 These studies not only suggest that severe COVID-19 pathology is accompanied by elevated levels of several (inflammatory) parameters, but also that the levels of differently activated molecular pathways can predict the therapeutic efficacy of interventions.

-DPP3 is an ubiquitous cytosolic metallopeptidase involved in blood pressure regulation, inflammation and pain regulation (5, 6).
-When cell injury occurs, intracellular DPP3 is released into the circulation (coined cDPP3 for 'circulating DPP3').
-The subsequent rapid degradation of cardiovascular mediators such as angiotensin 2 by cDPP3 may contribute to hemodynamic instability (6).
-Recent experimental and clinical studies demonstrated that high levels of cDPP3 are associated with organ dysfunction, such as renal and cardiac failure, and mortality in patients with sepsis (7, 8).
-Biologically active adrenomedullin (bio-ADM) is a 52 amino-acid peptide essential for the regulation of vascular tone and endothelial barrier function (6, 9).
+Dipeptidyl peptidase-3 (DPP3) is a ubiquitous cytosolic metallopeptidase involved in blood pressure regulation, inflammation and pain regulation [5, 6].
+When cell injury occurs, intracellular DPP3 is released into the circulation (coined cDPP3 for "circulating DPP3").
+The subsequent rapid degradation of cardiovascular mediators such as angiotensin II by cDPP3 may contribute to haemodynamic instability [6].
+Recent experimental and clinical studies demonstrated that high levels of cDPP3 are associated with organ dysfunction, such as renal and cardiac failure, and mortality in patients with sepsis [7, 8].
+Biologically active adrenomedullin (bio-ADM) is a 52 amino-acid peptide essential for the regulation of vascular tone and endothelial barrier function [6, 9].
 High concentrations of bio-ADM were observed in different shock-associated pathologies, with highest levels observed in septic shock.
-During sepsis, bio-ADM kinetics are strongly associated with sepsis severity, development of organ dysfunction, as well as mortality (6, 10).
+During sepsis, bio-ADM kinetics are strongly associated with sepsis severity and development of organ dysfunction, as well as mortality [6, 10].

-Interestingly, combining measurements of both these biomarkers in e.g. cardiac surgery (11) or septic shock patients (6) improved accuracy to predict clinical outcomes, compared to separate assessment of individual biomarkers.
-Lastly, both biomarkers represent promising druggable targets, as bio-ADM- and cDPP3-modulating therapies have already shown beneficial effects in animal models of cardiogenic and septic shock (12-14), with clinical studies currently planned or ongoing (15).
+Interestingly, combining measurements of both these biomarkers in e.g. cardiac surgery [11] or septic shock patients [6] improved accuracy to predict clinical outcomes, compared to separate assessment of individual biomarkers.
+Lastly, both biomarkers represent promising druggable targets, as bio-ADM- and cDPP3-modulating therapies have already shown beneficial effects in animal models of cardiogenic and septic shock [12-14], with clinical studies currently planned or ongoing [15].

 Understanding the temporal and quantitative response patterns of bio-ADM and cDPP3 in critically ill patients with COVID-19 may improve our understanding of COVID-19-associated molecular pathophysiology.
 It may also provide important information on the likelihood of therapeutic efficacy of treatments related to these pathways.
 The main objective of this study was to clarify the associations between bio-ADM and cDPP3 and the occurrence of 28-day mortality in critically ill patients with COVID-19.
-Secondary endpoints included the biomarkers association with acute kidney injury (AKI) (as a representative of organ failure), as well as to investigate the kinetics of both biomarkers in patients with COVID-19.
+Secondary end-points included the biomarkers' association with acute kidney injury (AKI) (as a representative of organ failure), as well as to investigate the kinetics of both biomarkers in patients with COVID-19.